 In the final stage of life, we want to have our loved ones around us as long as possible, so we make them eat.
 But is it really good for them?
 Withholding food and water becomes a highly emotional question that many caregivers have to deal with at the end.
 If a person is still enjoying food, we are happy to feed them, but what about those dying individuals who want to stop eating and drinking?

 When it comes to the end of life, many people don't feel hungry and thirsty anymore.
 In this case, the person's wishes should always be respected.
 If they want to shorten their remaining life span, stopping eating and drinking will probably accomplish that.
 Ideally the dying individual is able to make this decision, but often the caregiver is in charge.
 Common thinking is that we die in agony and great pain without food and liquid.
-However, scientists have found higher levels of endorphins (morphine-like chemicals) in the brain of the people who stopped eating and drinking.
+However, scientists have found higher levels of endorphins (morphine-like chemicals) in the brains of people who stopped eating and drinking.
 As a result, there should be less pain and suffering.
-The question of how much liquid a patient needs depends on the dryness of the mucous membrane of the mouth.
+The question of how much liquid a patient needs depends on the dryness of the of the mouth.
 The benefits of less liquid are less coughing, less throwing up, less mucous, and less chance of water in the lungs.

 There will be suffering and mourning for everyone who chooses to take care of a loved one.
 And yet every caregiver will experience a kind of happiness nobody can take away.
-The greatest present caregivers can receive for all the work they do is the opportunity to say "Good bye" to the person they love so much.
+The greatest present caregivers can receive for all the work they do is the opportunity to say "good bye" to the person they love so much.
 This closeness will be within them forever.

 Ute Freitag is a former family caregiver, longtime hospice volunteer and author of the book "It Is What It Is."